 Grace Ueng (翁惠芷) is Founder & CEO of Savvy Growth, dedicated to helping leaders and their companies maximize success through a unique combination of speaking, consulting and coaching services.
 Founded in 2003 as Savvy Marketing Group, her firm now offers management consulting and executive coaching services as well as keynote speeches and communication workshops.
-Grace is a recognized expert in the areas of marketing strategy and personal branding and consults for clients from start-ups to scale-ups to the Fortune 1000.
+Grace is a recognized expert in marketing strategy and personal branding and consults for clients from start-ups to scale-ups to the Fortune 1000.

 Grace has passion for success and shares this desire with her clients.
 Her 30 years of work experience spans from consulting at Bain & Company to working inside Fortune 500 leaders General Mills and Clorox to contributing to five technology ventures that had exits through public offering or acquisition.

 While at MIT, Grace was recognized as one of Glamour’s Top 10 College Women.
 She earned her MBA from Harvard Business School.
 She has served on adjunct faculty teaching entrepreneurial marketing at UNC Kenan-Flagler Business School and at MIT Sloan School’s joint venture with Fudan, Shanghai’s leading university.

 We carefully staff each engagement to best meet client needs.
 Grace, along with Savvy’s principals, associates, and business partners, bring an unmatched depth of experience and passion to maximize value addition.